CzternastyHembre/IT1901-ITP/casino/README.md

 Since our app is a casino, all the logic of how blackjack, roulette and slots are played, happens here in the different packages inside the module.
 The core module contains classes to handle and represent the logic behind these games.

 ## UI
 All the classes and logic of how the UI and buttons work happens in the UI module.
-The UI module is divided by controllers and FXML files in different packages.
-The UI is created by JavaFX and FXML files inside the Resources package in the module.
+The UI module is divided by controllers and FXML files in different packages, where to controllers are in the **UI/src/main/java/ui** and the FXML files are in the **main/resources/ui**.
+The UI of our project is to show a start-page where users could either log in or create a new user.
+Further the user should be able to play different types of casino games like roulette, blackjack and slots.
-The controllers are saved in main/java/ui package.

 ## Storage
 The storage module contains all the classes and files for saving (reading and writing to files).
 Our storage module uses JSON-files for filesaving.